-A number of factors should be considered in deciding on the location of storage facilities.
-A storage facility should have an environmental management system in place.
-In terms of siting in order to avoid any significant risk of mercury release, where possible storage facilities should not be built in sensitive locations such as floodplains, wetlands, areas with potential for leaching to groundwater, earthquake zones, Karst terrain, complex or unstable terrain or locations with unfavourable weather conditions or incompatible land use.
-However, such location limitations may not apply in cases where technical design and legal requirements govern the environmentally sound management of storage facilities
+A number of environmental, technical and social factors should be considered when selecting the location of storage facilities.
+Thus, an environmental impact assessment, as well as social, legal and economic assessments, should be conducted to determine the best available site.

+The site of the storage facility should be chosen on the basis of various criteria, including but not limited to geological, hydrological, hydrogeological, biological, ecological, meteorological and political criteria.
+A storage facility site should be located:

+In a permafrost-free area, or on thaw-stable permafrost to avoid the consequences of thawing on the facility infrastructures, especially in a warming climate;

+Away from geologically unstable areas such as seismically active areas, to prevent damage to the facility infrastructures, or in an area where the systems can withstand anticipated earthquake loadings;

+As far as possible from environmentally sensitive areas that have sensitive flora or fauna, including threatened or endangered species;

+Away from sensitive locations such as floodplains, water courses, aquifers and wetlands; and

+Insofar as practical, away from areas affected by armed conflict.

+The above may not apply, however, if additional engineering measures are put in place to ensure that the storage facilities can withstand the site limitations and meet technical design and legal requirements.

-In selecting a location for new storage sites, consideration should be given to any requirements under national law, including those pertaining to issues such as zoning or restrictions on use.
+In selecting a location for a new storage site, consideration should be given to any domestic requirements, including those pertaining to issues such as zoning (including locating storage facilities away from residences) or other restrictions on land use.

-It is suggested that public consultations be held to inform the local community about siting criteria and procedures for mitigating any risks associated with storage or mercury or mercury compounds.
+It is suggested that public consultations be held to inform the local community about siting criteria and procedures for mitigating potential human health and environmental risks associated with the storage of mercury or mercury compounds, including emergency response plans in the event of an incident.
+In certain jurisdictions, public consultation processes may be governed by specific laws or regulations.

-Sites should have adequate access for receiving mercury or mercury compounds and disbursing them for use.
-Consideration should be given to factors that may affect site or facility security.
-At private facilities using mercury or mercury compounds, consideration should be given to the actual location of the mercury storage inside the facility, including ease of access to mercury or mercury compounds.
-The security of the site should also be considered.

-In assessing mercury storage sites, national considerations may lead to certain criteria being used as “exclusion criteria”.
-The presence of such elements would rule out the possibility of using a particular site.
-Other criteria may be considered, on a national basis, as positive or negative factors but not completely decisive in excluding the site as an option.
-The assessment of the importance of different criteria may take into account national consideration of circumstances, including a determination of acceptable risks.
-The importance of the criteria in selecting a suitable site may be related to the site’s effect on the stability of storage.
-Careful consideration should therefore be given to the selections of the location, along with consideration of factors that may impact the siting decision, such as the volume of mercury or mercury compounds expected to be stored at the site, along with the available controls to be able to safely manage the mercury or mercury compounds.
+In assessing storage sites for mercury and mercury compounds, national considerations may lead to the use of certain criteria as “exclusion criteria”.
+For instance, the presence of certain elements might rule out the possibility of using a particular site.
+Other national criteria may be considered as positive or negative factors but not as decisive factors in excluding the site as an option.
+National consideration of circumstances, including a determination of acceptable risks, may be taken into account in assessing the importance of the various criteria.
+The weighting of particular criteria may also be related to the site’s effect on storage stability.
+Careful consideration should therefore be given to site location, along with the other factors that affect site selection, such as the expected volume of mercury or mercury compounds to be stored or the available controls for safe management of the mercury or mercury compounds.

-In considering mercury storage sites, consideration could be given to whether national storage sites are necessary or whether commodity mercury or mercury compounds for a number of countries could be stored in centralised storage facilities prior to use.
-This would be most applicable where there are a number of sited in geographical proximity, but which are in different countries.
+In considering storage sites for mercury and mercury compounds, consideration could be given to whether national storage sites are necessary or whether mercury and mercury compounds pending a use allowed under the Convention for a number of countries could be stored in a centralized storage facility.
+This would be most relevant where there are a number of facilities in the same geographical area but in different countries.